Aaronheno/Equity-Premium-Prediction-NN/README.md

 ## Workflow Structure

-The analysis pipeline is structured in four stages:
+The analysis pipeline is structured in multiple stages, each focused on different aspects of model development and evaluation:

 ### 0. In-Sample Hyperparameter Optimization